 The first Church home was a private residence on the south side of Nichols Street, east of Main Street.
 They met here while the Church Hall was being built.
 This residence was used as a Sanctuary for about one and a half years.
 The Church Hall served the congregation in one way or another until it was razed in 1948 to make way for the Parish Hall.
 In 1906 the new Church building was built on the corner of Scott Street and Main Avenue at a cost of $2,600.
 In 1918 an eight room parsonage was built.
 In 1924 a new addition to the Church was built at a cost of $7,000.
 The Geneva pipe organ was dedicated on June 6th, 1937.
 From 1889 to 1920, German was the only language used in Church Services, Sunday School, Confirmation and German School.
 The Rev. F. Klemme noticed that enrollment had decreased due to the fact the German was no longer taught in the home and so he introduced the English language to the Church.

 In 1960 a study was conducted to see if a new UCC Congregation should be started in Springfield.
 See below: Additional Information - St. John's Chapel UCC.

 St. John's Church has since seen many pastors over the years.
 Most recently our congregation was blessed with Pastor Sol Codillo, Pastor Doug Burwick, and Pastor Michael Olmsted.
-Currently St. John's is very pleased to have Pastor Dr. John L. White and Pastor Dale Rose.
+Currently St. John's is very pleased to have Pastor Dr. John L. White.